SmithWillSuffice/ohanga-pai/content/blog/80_the_legs_of_pegs.md

 Then we can start getting to work on reducing the excess purchasing power the billionaire and investor class have and are not using.
-We do not need to tax it all off them, but just motivate them to spend it all.
-If you do not spend, we will tax.
+We do not need to tax it all off them, but just motivate them to spend the rets of the scorepoints.
+“If you do not spend, we will tax.”
 How?
 By running ever higher government deficits to fill the spending gap (the evidence for which is unemployment).
+The Seventh of the 7 Deadly Innocent
+Frauds: _increased deficits today means higher taxes tomorrow_.
+Myth being that this is a bad thing, when the fact is that it is a good thing.

 Do we need to mention the time is short on "getting to work" on this?
-Because when over the work is not yet done.
+Because when it is over the work is not yet done.
 When that heavy lifting is done we can get to work starting to avoid ecological catastrophes and the like.
 And avoid people blaming "MMT" on the shut down of the AMOC.

+---

+Let me be clear.
+"Capitalism" is not "money & markets"".
+Money & markets are good things.
+Capitalism qua Marx is the _class relation_ were a few people are bosses who do not work to eat, and the majority are wage slaves who need to beg for employment to eat.

+Expanded public sector services and a Job Guarantee (totally different things) eliminate Capitalism qua Marx.
+We do not have to do anything else to destroy capitalism.
+If the State stands always ready to hire you for public purpose at a decent living wage, then you are no longer begging for private sector employment, and you've undone Capitalism.

+You can still work for a boss if you like, many will, but it is now more voluntary.
+The private firm has to make things pretty nice for you to hire you out of the public sector during your 9am to 5pm.
+Although, if public services are expanded, non-bullshit, then it is probably 11am to 3pm.
+The more people honestly working the less hours any one person needs to work.

+There may still be all sorts of other injustices here and there, like racism and gender discrimination and disability discrimination, but let's deal with those _as well_!
+It is not "let's deal with them later."

+---

 I die a little inside every time I see some youtube Influencer ranting about the threat of an AI Singularity.
 Like that is the very least of the